 - Withdrawal deadlines: Census dates apply to all courses.
-Census dates are deadlines for withdrawal without financial penalty and there are different Census dates for each semester.
+Census dates are deadlines for withdrawal without academic and financial penalty and there are different Census dates for each semester.
 If you wish to withdraw from either the course or one or more units you will need to do this before the relevant census date to avoid liability for the related course or unit fees.

 How do I pay?

 There are a number of ways for you to pay your fees.

 If your fees are going to be paid by your employer or other organisation you will need to provide a completed Sponsorship Agreement form prior to enrolment and agree to the Sponsorship Agreement Terms and Conditions.